mathesonewan/node_zero/docs/RESET.md

 - Fallout theme logic exists but button is hidden in menu
 - Menu buttons styled consistently with `.selected` feedback
 - `styles.css` fully cleaned and structured with comments
+- Scanline and glow adjust with flicker
++ Scanline and glow adjust with flicker
++ Scanline motion uses CSS keyframe animation with `cubic-bezier` easing for smooth vertical sweep
++ Each flicker tier modifies scanline animation duration and easing curve for different visual character
++ Visual behavior is driven purely by CSS — no JS canvas or DOM draw routines are used

 ---